Patient will present with → solid food dysphagia in a patient with a history of GERD

 - Plummer-Vinson: esophageal webs + dysphagia + iron deficiency anemia

-- Most patients have intermittent, nonprogressive dysphagia for solid food that occurs while consuming a heavy meal with meat that was “wolfed down,” hence the pseudonym the “steakhouse syndrome.”
+- Most patients have intermittent, gradually progressive dysphagia for solid food that occurs while consuming a heavy meal with meat that was “wolfed down,” hence the pseudonym the “steakhouse syndrome.”

 - Sometimes the meal is regurgitated, relieving the block, and eating can be resumed.
 Patients with a Schatzki ring are also at risk for GERD.

-Endoscopy and dilatation rarely will you need surgery
+Endoscopy and dilatation rarely patients will need surgery

 Corrosive strictures account for less than 5% of all cases of esophageal stricture.